jmalliaros/CQCNN-Project/README.md

 Phys 490: CQCNN project
 ======================

+## Description
+For the Phys 490 final project, the paper "Predicting quantum advantage by quantum walk with convolutional neural networks" was chosen as the topic to be recreated.
+In this repo, random undirected graphs are generated in the form of adjacency matrices where a quantum and classical random walk is performed on the graph determining the labels for the graph.
+A convolutional neural network called CQCNN was implemented which takes inputs of adjacency matrices and is trained to classify if random graphs are faster with a classical walk or quantum walk.

 ## Dependencies
+- numpy
+- pygame
+- matplotlib
+- networkx
+- pandas
+- sklearn
+- tqdm
+- pytorch

  run `pip install -r requirements.txt ` to install dependencies

 ## Data Generation
 Run code in `data_generation` directory

 ### Generating graph data
-change variables `n` and `size` for different nxn matrices and data set size in `main.py`
+To generate graph data, in `data_generation` directory, run the `main.py` code:

+`python main.py -n <number of vertices in graph> -size <size of dataset> -shots <number of shots for walk>`

-run `python main.py` to generate data saved under `/data`  as `graphs_n.csv`
+The data generated is saved under `/data`  as `graphs_n.csv`

-Data is saved on each row as nxn values representing the matrix, start, end, classical count, quantum count Ex. of a 3x3 matrix: `0 1 1 1 0 0 1 0 0 2 3 4 5`
+Data is saved on each row where the first n^2 values represent the matrix, and following values represent the start, end, classical count, quantum count

+Ex. of a row of a 3x3 matrix: `0 1 1 1 0 0 1 0 0 2 3 4 5`

-Note: for graphs that cannot reach the endpoint from the starting point, the count will return `-1`
+Note: for graphs that cannot reach the endpoint from the starting point or takes too long, the count will return `-1`

 ### Running main.py

 Run `python main.py -d data/graphs_10.csv` to run the main script that calls the model and forms the data

+Sample: `>python main.py -n 10 -size 1000 -shots 10`

+### classical random walk on graphs

+To simulate classical random walk on adjacency matrices, the matrices are normalized along the rows which turned it into a Markov chain with uniform probability distribution which was sampled from to determine the next step.

-### quantum-walk-on-graphs
+### quantum walk implementation
-Visual Simulation of Quantum Walk on Graphs.

-Comments:
-- Implemented in python.
-- Required libraries:
-  1. numpy: for linear algebra (eigenvalues and eigenvectors).
-  2. pygame: for graphical visualization (basic drawing routines).
-  3. networkx, matplotlib.pyplot: for drawing graphs.
-  4. tqdm, for data generation loading bar

-To run: on Linux, type the following on the command line:

-  `python qwalk.py`

-The output will be a simulation of a continuous-time quantum walk on a path on three vertices.

-To try the program on another graph, change the line containing

-  `A = pathGraph(3)`
+To simulate quantum walk, the code from https://github.com/ctamon/quantum-walk-on-graphs was utilized and modified to return the number of steps it took to reach a end node from some starting node

 ## Neural Network
-Run code in `neural_net` directory
+To run the Classical-Quantum-Convolutional-Neural-Network (CQCNN) run:

-run CQCNN: `main.py -d <path to data>`
+`main.py -d <path to csv data> -param <path to json param file> -v <verbosity>`

+sample: `python main.py -d data/graphs_8.csv -param param/param_1.json`

+For help, use:

+`python main.py --h`